-a.
-Location

-b.
-Cost
+a. b.
+Location Cost

 c.
 Schedule (to accommodate my schedule)

-$\cup$ Availability (when the course was available to be taken) Other (Please specify)
+(d)

 e.
+Other (Please specify)

-feel this class has prepared you with the information needed to be a safe, defensive, and
+- feel this class has prepared you with the information needed to be a safe, defensive, and ous driver?

-courte ous driver?

-(a) Yes
+(a.)
+Yes

 b.
 No

-c.
 I feel somewhat prepared.

 d.
 I feel prepared but wanted to learn more.

 Did you ur instructor(s) present information clearly and in an interesting manner?

 (a.)
 Yes

 b.
 No

-c.
-Sometimes
+C. Sometimes

 Was th e pace of the course adequate?

-(a.)
+a.
 Yes, the pace was just right.

-$\sim$ The pace was too slow.
+(b.)
+The pace was too slow.

-C. The pace was too fast.
+c.
+The pace was too fast.

 Was th ere any topic you feel should have been covered more in depth?

 a.
 Yes,

-, No.
+(b) No.

 Was th ere anything on the final examination or Permit test that you felt was not covered adequately?

 a.
 Yes,

-(p.)
-No.
+(b) No.

 Any su ggestions for improvements?

-NO

-Δηνικο mpliments/positives you would like to share?
+mpliments/positives you would like to share?

-Airy CO \. \.\

-N ()
+110. l Punphy was a funtastic instructor

+1 /